Fleck U. Co. Charlottenburg Germany

 High-resolution pictures - may take time to open

-Fleck U. Co were based in Charlottenburg, an area of Berlin, and known for their small high-precision, standard engine-type as well as a number of production capstan machines of various sizes.
+Fleck U. Co were based in Charlottenburg, an area of Berlin, and known for their small, high-precision, standard engine-type as well as a number of production capstan lathes of various sizes.

-A strange cross between a precision plain-turning bench lathe and a general workshop machine, the 3" x 12" (90 x 300 mm) first Fleck lathe shown below is very rare in the UK - and would have been constructed circa 1920 to 1935.
-Of high quality design and execution, with precise detailing, it is was unusual in having screwcutting - but unfortunately not a slow-speed backgear mechanism and the provision of power cross feed (from a shaft geared to the leadscrew and fitted with a dog clutch) - a sophistication rarely found on this class of machine.
+A strange cross between a precision plain-turning bench lathe and a general workshop machine, the 3" x 12" (90 x 300 mm) Fleck lathe shown immediately below is very rare in the UK - and would have been constructed circa 1920 to 1935.
+Of high quality design and execution, with precise detailing, it is was unusual in having both screwcutting and power cross feed (from a shaft geared to the leadscrew and fitted with a dog clutch) but unfortunately not a slow-speed backgear - an odd mixture of basic and advanced specification rarely found in this class of machine.

-With relatively slender, flat-topped posts supporting the plain bearings the headstock had the appearance of a machine built one or more decade earlier, though the very fine-pitch changewheels were quite at odds with early practice.
+With relatively slender, flat-topped posts supporting the plain bearings and a flat front face, the headstock had the appearance of a machine built more than two decade earlier, though the very fine-pitch changewheels were quite at odds with this.

-Flecks range of engineering shop lathes varied in specification, the limited amount known about them indicating that while some had full screwcutting gearboxes, backgear and power cross feed, others were constructed as production lathes, these needing only basic equipment and a paucity of advanced features.
-A typical example of a backgeared and screwcutting general purpose Fleck lathe is shown towards the bottom of this page.
+Fleck's range of engineering-shop lathes varied in specification, the limited amount known about them indicating that, while some had full screwcutting gearboxes, backgear and power cross feed, others were constructed as production lathes, these needing only basic equipment lacking advanced features.
+A typical example of a proper backgeared and screwcutting general-purpose Fleck lathe is shown towards the bottom of the page.

-If any reader has a Fleck lathe the writer would be very interested to hear from you..
+If you have a Fleck lathe the writer would be very interested to hear from you..